 SQL Server Requirements

-Jet Enterprise utilizes the Microsoft Business Intelligence stack as the foundation for the backend components of the platform.
-SQL Server Integration Services and Analysis Services components are required in order for the Jet Enterprise solution to be properly deployed.
+Jet Analytics utilizes the Microsoft Business Intelligence stack as the foundation for the back-end components of the platform.
+SQL Server Integration Services and Analysis Services components are required in order for the Jet Analytics solution to be properly deployed.

 The Jet Data Manager supports all currently supported and public releases of Microsoft SQL Server.
 Newly released versions of SQL Server will be supported within 90 days of their release date.
 Versions of SQL Server that have reached their 'End-of-Life' status with Microsoft may work, but are not officially supported.